pkolaczk/fclones/README.md

     fclones . -R

-Find duplicate pictures in the current directory:

-    fclones . -R --names '*.jpg' '*.png'

 Find unique files in the current directory and its subdirectories:

     fclones . -R --unique

-Run `fclones` on files selected by `find` (note: this is likely slower than built-in filtering):

-    find . -name '*.c' | fclones --stdin

 Find files that have more than 3 replicas:

     fclones . -R --rf-over 3